 2.Developing:

-To teach to systematize, highlight the main and essential, establish cause-and-effect relationships; promote the development of imagination;
+Teach to systematize, highlight the main and essential, establish cause-and-effect relationships; promote the development of imagination;

 Develop search and information skills: work with textbooks;

-Contribute to the development of communication
+Promote the development of communication skills

 Develop the habit of disciplined behavior, instill the ability to act according to conscience;

-To form the value of empathy for the successes and failures of comrades;
+Develop the value of empathy for the successes and failures of comrades;

 Cognitive UUD:

-To acquaint with the swamp as a natural community;
+Introduce the swamp as a natural community;

-Generalize and systematize knowledge about the swamp;
+Summarize and systematize knowledge about the swamp;

-Compare your options;
+Compare your capabilities;

-Learn to establish cause-and-effect relationships based on micro-research;
+Learn to establish cause-and-effect relationships based on microresearch;

 Use textbook dictionary